Shop the Eclipse Store

 2024 ECLIPSE

-• The 2024 eclipse will occur in the U.S. only seven years after the last total solar eclipse occurred in the U.S., a relatively short timeframe.
+• The 2024 eclipse occurred in the U.S. only seven years after the last total solar eclipse occurred in the U.S., a relatively short timeframe for eclipses.

-• The 2024 eclipse has a maximum duration of totality of 4 minutes and 28.0 seconds.
+• The 2024 eclipse had a maximum duration of totality of 4 minutes and 28.0 seconds.

-• The centerline of the 2024 eclipse will enter the U.S. near Radar Base, Texas, at about 12:10pm CDT and exit the U.S. in Monticello, Maine, at about 4:41pm EDT.
+• The centerline of the 2024 eclipse entered the U.S. near Radar Base, Texas, at about 12:10pm CDT and exited the U.S. in Monticello, Maine, at about 4:41pm EDT.

-• The path of the 2024 eclipse is about 9,200 miles long from beginning to end.
+• The path of the 2024 eclipse was about 9,200 miles long from beginning to end.

-• From Texas to Maine, the path of the 2024 eclipse is about 2,142 miles long, representing only about 23 percent of its total length.
+• From Texas to Maine, the path of the 2024 eclipse was about 2,142 miles long, representing only about 23 percent of its total length.

 • The 2024 eclipse belongs to a "series" of eclipses called "Saros 139" that includes 71 eclipses occurring about every 18 years from 1501 to 2763.